AlirezaHabibi1377/Fire-Classification-with-CNN/README.md

 The trained model in this project has been tested using two sample images to evaluate its accuracy and performance.

+### First Sample
 The first original sample image is:
 ![First sample](Image1.jpg)

-The model's result on this image is:
+The model's result on this image is shown below.
+The prediction class label and predicted probability are indicated on the result image:
 ![Result sample 1](result-image1.png)

+### Second Sample
 The second original sample image is:
 ![Second sample](Image2.jpg)

-The model's result on this image is:
+The model's result on this image is shown below.
+The prediction class label and predicted probability are indicated on the result image:
 ![Result sample 2](result-image2.png)

 ## Contact